saltstack/salt/doc/topics/cloud/vagrant.rst

       ssh_username: vagrant  # a user name which has passwordless sudo
       password: vagrant      # on the target machine you are creating.
       provider: my_vagrant_provider
+      runas: my_linux_name  # owner of Vagrantbox on your workstation

 .. code-block:: yaml